aa-del9/rag-file-explorer/backend/QUICK_START.md

 - **Query with LLM**: 2-5 seconds (depends on Ollama speed)
 - **Hybrid query**: 2-5 seconds (LLM is the bottleneck)

-Enjoy your metadata-aware RAG file explorer! 🚀
+Enjoy your intelligent document explorer! 🚀